das-amlan/Credit-Card-Fraud-Detection-System/README.md

-# Credit-Card-Fraud-Detection-System
+# Credit-Card-Fraud-Detection-Using-ML-and-Different-Imbalance-Handling-Approaches

-This repository contains the implementation of a Credit Card Fraud Detection System using machine learning techniques.
-The project focuses on detecting fraudulent transactions in highly imbalanced datasets.
+A machine learning-based system for detecting fraudulent credit card transactions, leveraging advanced techniques like SMOTE, under-sampling, and anomaly detection models.
+Built with Random Forest, XGBoost, and SVM for robust performance on imbalanced datasets.

 ## Features
 - Built machine learning models: Random Forest, XGBoost, and SVM.